 How Modular Hardware Design Tools Help You Cut Build Costs

 You can always go the route of building an embedded board from scratch as an off-the-shelf solution won’t always meet your unique performance needs, may not be scalable, may soon be obsolete, and may not meet critical industry standards for your application.
 When you have access to the right modular hardware design tools, you can greatly cut down the time required to create an embedded system from scratch.
 This allows you to create hardware that satisfies your unique application requirements without being constrained by COTS hardware.

 This set of hardware design tools allows you to quickly connect standard modules together into a complete production-ready system without becoming mired in the finer aspects of PCB design.
 This is the perfect balance between building and buying an SBC for your new system: building a system from standard modules gives you the assurance that your product will work correctly, while still giving you the ability to adapt your SBC to your unique requirements.
 Best of all, you completely eliminate the PCB design costs involved in building your own boards, allowing you to reach profitability with lower volume.

-Error identification with the modular hardware design tools in Geppetto
+Error identification with the modular hardware design tools in Upverter

-Thanks to the modular hardware design tools in Geppetto, any engineer can streamline the design and production process for embedded systems.
+Thanks to the modular hardware design tools in Upverter (previously known as Geppetto), any engineer can streamline the design and production process for embedded systems.
 You can quickly create cutting-edge, fully functional modular hardware systems in a browser-based design interface, and your designs will be production ready and adaptable for nearly any application.
 You’ll have access to a wide array of industry-standard modules for use in your new product.